Last Updated on22 minutes to read

-Many people use a business’s social media profile as a way to gauge how involved you are with customers.
-A Facebook or Twitter page that has current posts, comments, and reviews can be a deciding factor for some potential leads.
+Many people use your business’s social media profile as a way to gauge how involved you are with customers.
+A Facebook or Twitter page with current posts, comments, and reviews can be a deciding factor for some potential leads.

 We all know marketing is the process of communicating value to customers.
 Social media is a tool or channel for marketing and aids in helping brands build their visibility and social currency.

 Social networks aren’t just about you connecting with your customers, but also it allows them to connect with you.
 In fact, 73.4% of users will follow a brand because of their interest in the product or service.

 Here’s what we’re going to cover.

 To further reiterate why social media is so important for your business, let’s take a look at these points…

 By having a social site, you have essentially increased your channels to share and syndicate your content.
 This means you have the opportunity to not only share but to be shared too.
 You might even go ‘viral’ (virality is unpredictable, but follow the tips in this viral marketing article to increase the odds that your content will go viral.).
 And even if you don’t spark virality, you have still made it easier for people to talk about you.

 It only takes one customer to share your content or your page to get leads.
 With that share, a whole new group of people has the chance of stumbling upon your name while scrolling through a feed.

 Plus, social media makes you much more accessible.
 Even if you have a website and can be searched, your social networks make it that much easier for customers to find you.